How Purchasing Long Term Care Insurance Can Help Medicaid Beneficiaries Protect their Homes & Assets

 • Have a functional need for long-term care.
 This often means they must require a Nursing Home Level of Care.

-• Have limited monthly income, which as of 2024, is generally limited to $2,829.
+• Have limited monthly income, which in 2026, is generally limited to $2,982.

 • Have no more than $2,000 (in most states) in countable assets.
 With a Partnership Policy, an additional amount of assets will be protected.
-CA has no asset limit, and therefore, persons in this state can qualify with unlimited assets.

 See state-specific Medicaid long-term care requirements.
 Being over the income and / or asset limitation(s) is not automatic cause for Medicaid disqualification.
 See Medicaid planning strategies.